MillerLab-UCDavis/Voxit/README.md

 Acknowledgments:

 When you cite the Ellis SAaC algorithm, please include the article:
 Lee, B.S. and D.P.W.
 Ellis.
 Noise robust pitch tracking by subband autocorrelation classification”. in Interspeech.
 2012.
 Portland.
+Minor changes were required for SAaC to work with Voxit, and these are noted in the code.

-The version of WORLD cloned for use in Voxit is presently v0.2.3 for Matlab and can be found here http://www.kki.yamanashi.ac.jp/~mmorise/world/english/download.html, respecting the license terms specified at https://github.com/mmorise/World/blob/master/LICENSE.txt.
+The version of WORLD cloned for use in Voxit is presently v0.2.3 for Matlab and can be found here http://www.kki.yamanashi.ac.jp/~mmorise/world/english/download.html, respecting the license terms specified in ./WORLD/DOC/copying.txt and at https://github.com/mmorise/World/blob/master/LICENSE.txt.
 As per M. Morise's request on Github https://github.com/mmorise/World, when you cite the latest version of WORLD in your article, please include the following:
 [1] M. Morise, F. Yokomori, and K. Ozawa: WORLD: a vocoder-based high-quality speech synthesis system for real-time applications, IEICE transactions on information and systems, vol. E99-D, no. 7, pp. 1877-1884, 2016.
 [2] M. Morise: D4C, a band-aperiodicity estimator for high-quality speech synthesis, Speech Communication, vol. 84, pp. 57-65, Nov.
 2016. http://www.sciencedirect.com/science/article/pii/S0167639316300413